+- Openness

 - · Consensus and impartiality

 - Transparency

 - Coherence

 - Market relevance and Effectiveness

 - Due Process

 - Stakeholder Engagement

-This document, CROSQ catalogue, contains bibliographic information of all CARICOM Regional Standards (CRS) developed by the CROSQ up to May 2022.
+This document, CROSQ catalogue, contains bibliographic information of all CARICOM Regional Standards (CRS) developed by the CROSQ from its inception in 2002.
 The standards cover a number of areas such as Labelling, Processed Foods, Agricultural Produce, Energy to name a few.
 The records contain information on the title, CRS number, price and an abstract of the standard.
 The standards are classified to the International Classification for Standards (ICS).